Bua Loy: A Thai Dessert Recipe With Pictures

 It's gluten-free and vegan.

 It contains quite a bit of sugar and fat.
-Not an ideal dessert for diabetics or those who are on a diet.
+It's not an ideal dessert for diabetics or those who are on a diet.

-It's warm and comforting, really great for the fall and winter time.
+It's warm and comforting, which is really great for the fall and winter time.

 It may appear slightly lackluster, compared to some elegant desserts like a cake or a parfait.